HomeArticle

 However, behind the industrial competition, nuclear fusion is not as simple as a competition dominated by only China and the United States.

 Liu Minsheng, the chairman of the Technology Committee of ENN Group and the dean of the ENN Energy Research Institute, pointed out that in terms of key technical indicators, the world's most advanced achievements are scattered among different countries and institutions.
 For example, breakthroughs in core parameters such as temperature and confinement time have been achieved by multiple parties including Japan, Europe, China, and the United States.
-Currently, the industry is closer to a pattern of "parallel progress by multiple parties" rather than a simple situation of "who is leading and who is lagging behind".
+Currently, the industry is closer to a pattern of "parallel progress by multiple parties" rather than a simple situation of "who leads and who lags behind".

-From the perspective of technical paths, currently, nuclear fusion mainly includes magnetic confinement, inertial confinement, and different routes such as tokamak, spherical tokamak, stellarator, and field - reversed configuration (FRC).
-These paths are relatively closer to engineering implementation, but they still face challenges in terms of fuel cost and continuous operation.
+From the perspective of technical paths, current nuclear fusion mainly includes different routes such as magnetic confinement (tokamak, stellarator, field - reversed configuration), inertial confinement, and magneto - inertial confinement.
+These paths are relatively closer to engineering implementation, but still face challenges in terms of fuel cost and continuous operation.
 On this basis, some enterprises are also trying different directions.

 Take ENN Group as an example.
-It has chosen the neutron - free hydrogen - boron fusion route.
-Compared with mainstream technologies, this route is cleaner, safer, and is expected to reduce material loss and post - treatment costs.
-In December 2025, ENN Technology's "Xuanlong - 50U" device achieved the world's first high - confinement - mode discharge of hydrogen - boron plasma and obtained high - parameter operation with an ion temperature of 40 million degrees, making phased progress.
+It has chosen the proton - boron (p - B¹¹) fusion, a neutron - free route.
+Compared with mainstream technologies, this route is cleaner, has higher safety, and is expected to reduce material loss and post - treatment costs.
+In December 2025, ENN Technology's "Xuanlong - 50U" device achieved the world's first high - confinement mode discharge of proton - boron plasma and obtained high - parameter operation with an ion temperature of 40 million degrees, making phased progress.

 However, this type of technical route places higher requirements on plasma temperature and control ability, and the implementation difficulty has also increased significantly.
 Currently, it is still in the early exploration stage.

-Liu Minsheng said, "Actually, there has not been a real leap in the overall system level of nuclear fusion.
-Although each key link is continuously advancing, a decisive integrated breakthrough has not yet been achieved."
+Liu Minsheng said, "In fact, at present, there has not been a real leap in the overall system level of nuclear fusion.
+Although each key link is continuously advancing, a decisive integrated breakthrough has not been achieved."

 Under the heat, where exactly has the real progress of nuclear fusion reached?
-Behind the continuously refreshed financing figures and parameter records in the industry boom, how should we judge the real strength of a company?
+Behind the ever - refreshing financing figures and parameter records in the industry's upsurge, how should we judge the real strength of a company?

-The following is the essence of the exchange with Liu Minsheng, the chairman of the Technology Committee of ENN Group and the dean of the ENN Energy Research Institute:
+The following is a summary of the exchange with Liu Minsheng, the chairman of the Technology Committee of ENN Group and the dean of the ENN Energy Research Institute:

-01 Nuclear fusion is a multi - country parallel development, not single - dominated
+01 Nuclear fusion is a multi - country progress, not a single - country dominance

-Q: For many years in the past, nuclear fusion was more regarded as a scientific problem.
-In recent years, with more and more enterprises and capital entering, it is developing towards industrialization.
+Q: For many years in the past, nuclear fusion was mostly regarded as a scientific problem.
+In recent years, with more and more enterprises and capital entering, it is moving towards industrialization.
 From your perspective, what stage of development is nuclear fusion currently in?

-Liu Minsheng: From the current development situation, it is neither as optimistic as the outside world thinks nor as pessimistic as in the past.
+Liu Minsheng: Judging from the current development situation, it is neither as optimistic as the outside world thinks nor as pessimistic as in the past.

-On the pessimistic side, there has not been a real leap in the overall system level.
-Currently, the breakthroughs involved in nuclear fusion cannot be solved by "single - point breakthroughs".
-It is not like the research and development of a certain component, a certain device, or even a set of design software, where as long as one point is overcome, progress can be made.
-A breakthrough in one point cannot solve the problems of the entire large - scale system.
+On the pessimistic side, there has not been a real leap at the overall system level.
+Currently, the breakthroughs involved in nuclear fusion cannot be solved by a "single - point breakthrough".
+It is not like the research on a certain part, a certain device, or even a certain set of design software, where you can move forward as long as you overcome one point.
+A breakthrough in one point cannot solve the problems of the entire large system.

-On the optimistic side, each aspect is continuously making breakthroughs, and only when all these aspects are connected can a complete system be formed in the end.
+On the optimistic side, each aspect is continuously making breakthroughs, and only when all these aspects are connected can a complete system be finally formed.

-Q: Musk once proposed to obtain energy through methods such as space photovoltaics and even publicly belittled controlled nuclear fusion.
+Q: Musk once proposed to obtain energy through methods such as space photovoltaics and even publicly downgraded the prospects of controlled nuclear fusion.
 The core reason is that he believes the efficiency of ground - based energy paths is not high.
 What do you think of his evaluation?

 Liu Minsheng: From the law of technological development, different paths are more like different solutions in the same system, each with its own applicable scenarios, and they are not simply in a substitution relationship.
 The same is true for wind power and photovoltaics.
 Therefore, as a new path, space photovoltaics itself is not a problem.